M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: MUSE data of M33

-We observed three object pointings per observing block (OB), each making up small strips, oriented 22$^\circ$ East of North.
+We observed three object pointings per observing block (OB), each making up small strips, oriented 22$^\circ$ east of north.
 Each pointing in the strip was observed with two consecutive exposures of 340 seconds, with the second exposure observed after a 90$^\circ$ rotation of the instrument.
 Since all our object pointings are entirely within M33, to obtain accurate sky subtraction, after each object OB we observed a separate sky OB for 120 seconds, targeting an emission-free area sufficiently far from the galaxy.

-Observations were taken between September 5th and October 4th 2022.
+Observations were taken between September 5 and October 4, 2022.
 Each OB, corresponding to a 3 arcmin strip, was observed in different weather conditions (see Table \ref{table:obs}).
 All observations were obtained with seeing better than 1\arcsec\ (mostly 0.6\arcsec--0.8\arcsec), except for the OB of pointings 7-9 (Table \ref{table:obs}) which was observed under significantly worse seeing (1.5\arcsec).
 An observing log is provided in Appendix \ref{app:AppA}.
-The gap in the northern part of the MUSE footprint (between Pointings 10-12 and 7-9) was caused by technical issues during the observations.
+The gap in the northern part of the MUSE footprint (between pointings 10-12 and 7-9) was caused by technical issues during observations.

-\subsubsection{Data reduction}
+\subsection{Data reduction}

 The MUSE data reduction was performed with the {\tt pymusepipe} software package\footnote{\url{https://pypi.org/project/pymusepipe/}}, a customised Python wrapper to the MUSE data reduction pipeline \citep{Weilbacher2020} developed by the PHANGS team \citep{Emsellem2022} and optimised for processing large mosaics of extended objects.
 For each OB, {\tt pymusepipe} implements the standard data reduction steps by running the MUSE recipes provided by {\tt esorex}, including bias subtraction, flat fielding, wavelength calibration, line spread function computation, illumination correction, reduction of the standard stars, and extraction of the sky spectrum from the dedicated sky exposures.
 In addition, {\tt pymusepipe} automatically matches object exposures with associated calibrations, preferring calibration files which are closest in time.
-The result of this process is a set of fully reduced pixel tables, one per exposure.